UniversalDependencies/docs/_hu-pos/DET.md

 shortdef: 'determiner'
 ---

-Demonstrative `DET`s and may be inflected in Hungarian (as a from of grammatical agreement with the noun it precedes):
+Demonstrative `DET`s may be inflected in Hungarian (as a from of grammatical agreement with the noun it precedes):

 azokat a könyveket